-The Internship Supervisor should be an experienced professional with expertise in the content area of the internship who can train, monitor and evaluate the student's work.
-Ideally, the supervisor should be someone who has a positive attitude about the company and the profession; is comfortable offering constructive criticism as well as praise; is familiar with online collaboration/project management tools; and is able to motivate the student to grow as a professional.
+The Internship Site Supervisor should be an experienced professional with expertise in the content area of the internship who can train, monitor and evaluate the student's work.
+Ideally, the supervisor should be someone who has a positive attitude about the company and the profession; is comfortable offering constructive criticism as well as praise; and is able to motivate the student to grow as a professional.

-The Internship Supervisor will:
+The Site Supervisor will: